ministryofjustice/moj-frontend/docs/components/search/_overview.md

 ### When not to use

-Do not use this component:
+Do not use the search component:

 - if users will be unsure about what search term to add
 - if content already has a clear hierarchy, for example a side navigation or table of contents